DP-3T/documents/README.md

 Contact email: [dp3t@groupes.epfl.ch](mailto:dp3t@groupes.epfl.ch).

+## Joint Statement

+DP-3T is listed as one of several privacy-preserving decentralized approaches to contact tracing in a joint statement from over 300 scientists from over 25 countries.
+The open letter is available [here](https://www.esat.kuleuven.be/cosic/sites/contact-tracing-joint-statement/).

 ## Apple and Google Proposal

 Apple and Google have released a [joint specification](https://www.apple.com/newsroom/2020/04/apple-and-google-partner-on-covid-19-contact-tracing-technology/) describing their system support for privacy-preserving proximity tracing on iOS and Android .
 Their proposal is very similar to our early proposal named ["Low-cost decentralized proximity tracing"](https://github.com/DP-3T/documents/blob/master/DP3T%20White%20Paper.pdf).